Zwazel-Teaching-Projects/tank-coding-battle/README.md

 The project is split into multiple members.

 - server: Responsible for handling the communication between the clients and the game simulation.
-Manages lobbies in which the games are played.
-For each lobby a new sub-app is created, in which the game simulation is run.
-All relevant code for the game sim is in the member game_sim.
+Manages lobbies in which the games are played. handles game sim.
 - spectator_client: A simple client that can connect to the server and watch the games being played.
 - shared: Contains all the shared code between the server and the clients.
 This includes the game state, the game logic and the communication protocol.
-- game_sim: Contains the game simulation.
-The game simulation is run in a separate sub-app for each lobby.

 ## Tank Ideas